5. Market Follower Strategy. It is only after reviewing the competitive landscape

 o3 and MCP, adopted as the standard for AI, just as Linux became the standard

-for operating systems, to be distributed for free to lure the greatest number of users
+for operating systems, and distribute it at first for free to lure the greatest number of users.

 This third phase can be called the scaled product development or industry phase

-order to fill a missing gap in hardware, to lure this time the greatest number of buyers
+order to fill a missing gap in hardware, and this time to lure the greatest number of buyers.

 This fourth phase can be called the differentiated product development or market phase